 Baits that contain methiocarb may still be available.
 They are effective but have had limited labels for use in nonfood or ornamental crops.
 For example, Mesurol® 75W is used as a spray in nonfood crops and also has activity on certain insect pests as listed on the Gowan label.

 Currently a couple of commercial iron-phosphate formulations, Sluggo® and Sluggo Plus®, are approved for organic production.
 They are formulated as a uniform and dust-free cereal-based mini pellets.
 Mode of action is uncertain, but the iron probably binds with and precipitates protein within the slug.
 Mortality is somewhat slower (5 to 7 days) compared to that induced by metaldehyde.
 The slugs, however, cease feeding after having eaten the iron phosphate bait.
-Agricultural use of this product has shown it to be as effective in controlling gray garden slugs as metaldehyde baits, although slightly greater rates of the former per unit area are usually needed.
-Slugs that ingest iron phosphate or iron chelate baits usually die underground and not above ground, as happens when metaldehyde is consumed.
+Agricultural use of this product has shown it to be as effective in controlling gray field slugs as metaldehyde baits, although slightly greater rates of the iron-phosphate formulations per unit area are usually needed.
+Slugs that ingest iron phosphate or iron chelate baits usually die underground and not above ground as happens when metaldehyde is consumed.

 Metaldehyde is available in various formulations for slug and snail control.
 These include liquids, sand granules as well as traditional cereal-based baits.
 Meal formulations (for home use, usually a 2 percent metaldehyde pellet with an insecticide to control other pests) are also available.
 Liquid metaldehyde and meal formulations may give fast plant protection due to the good coverage, but they do not last more than 2 or 3 days, at best, because wind, UV light and moisture cause metaldehyde to degrade into non-mollusk-killing compounds.
 Slug Fest® is one such liquid sprayable product and is labeled for use on many food as well as nonfood and ornamental crops.
 It is particularly used for immature slugs prior to canopy closure in establishing a stand.